 Combine it with the setup of a virtualhost, and the number of WordPress sites that you have to handle, and the process will certainly be even more convoluted.
 If you found yourself in this situation, you might want to try an application called ServerPress.

 Recommended Reading: Beginner’s Guide To WordPress Multisite With MAMP

 ServerPress is a local server application that is built specifically for developing WordPress, as well as bbPress and BuddyPress.
-It comes with the feature that allows us to install WordPress quicker than originally possible.
+It comes with a feature that allows us to install WordPress more quicker than originally possible.
 It is available for Windows and OSX; Grab the installer here, and follow the instruction as per your OS.

 Once the Web and Database services (Apache, MySQL) are running, we are ready to install WordPress.

-Before proceeding, please note that if you are using Pow, you may need to deactivate or uninstall it to avoid a conflict, because both Pow and ServerPress use a
+Before proceeding, please note that if you are using Pow, you may need to deactivate or uninstall it to avoid a conflict because both Pow and ServerPress use a

 .dev domain name.

 To create a new WordPress project, select Create a new development website.